ZLirica/Number-guessing-game/README.md

 This is my first project with Pyhton so if you read it and find some space for improvement, please let me know.
 I'd love to get your feedback.

 I took some guidance from "Tech with Tim" on Youtube (https://youtu.be/21FnnGKSRZo?si=LLHyC25zrl19Cy12) so some parts might look similar.
 I did add some creativity on my end to make it more mine but i'm still a complete beginner so... let's hope it's enough :).
+The final code has been corrected by ChatGPT, therefore the comments.
+I tested it and it should work alright.

 Never yours,
 ZLirica